 Silver Strand State Beach, Coronado Island, California

 Silver Strand State Beach in San Diego’s South Bay was even named for the silvery oyster shells that cover the dunes here.
-But this narrow seven mile stretch of sand is also full of other kind of shells such as cockles, limpets, scallops and sand dollars.
-Plus you can find a lot of clams that buried in the sand by the water.
+But this narrow seven-mile stretch of sand is also full of other kinds of shells such as cockles, limpets, scallops and sand dollars.
+Plus you can find a lot of clams that are buried in the sand by the water.
 The beach protects San Diego Bay from the sea, and the best shells could be found on the ocean side.
 The area offers great facilities for camping and picnicking, as well as more luxury accommodations such as Hotel del Coronado with a great spa where local shells are widely used in different treatments.

 Shelter Island, New York

 Nestled between the North and South Forks of Long Island, Shelter Island is a charming summer retreat for sophisticated New Yorkers and tourists.
-Surrounded by azure Gardiners Bay, Shelter Island Sound and Peconic Bays, Shelter Island with its calm and clear water is perfect destination for swimming, sailing and windsurfing.
-And its 25 miles of coastline with a half a dozen beaches is one of the best places in the three-state area to look for shells.
-Crescent Beach (Louis’ Beach to the locals) is probably the most popular beach on the island, thanks to its proximity to trendy Sunset Beach hotel, and breathtaking sunsets you can watch from there.
+Surrounded by azure Gardiner's Bay, Shelter Island Sound and Peconic Bays, Shelter Island with its calm and clear water is the perfect destination for swimming, sailing and windsurfing.
+And its 25 miles of coastline with half a dozen beaches is one of the best places in the tri-state area to look for shells.
+Crescent Beach (Louis’ Beach to the locals) is probably the most popular beach on the island, thanks to its proximity to the trendy Sunset Beach hotel, and the breathtaking sunsets you can watch from there.
 Walk down the beach, away from the party people, and you will find plenty of translucent orange and yellow Jingle shells (another name Mermaid’s Toenails), large spindles, snails and scallops.
 Shelter Island is reachable only by ferry from both Greenport and North Haven, north of Sag Harbor.

 Point Roberts, Washington